 5. Tax Preparation and Follow Through.
 The federal tax structure continues to be a topic of discussion amidst the political discourse in Washington, D.C.
 You need an experienced estate planning attorney who is monitoring these changes to keep you up-to-date on what may or may not impact you.
 Although the state of Florida does not have a death tax, Floridians can still be impacted by these changes at a federal level.

 6. Long-Term Care Considerations.
 Have you thought about a future where you might need significant long-term care?
 Unfortunately, Medicare will not pay for most types of long-term care.
 This makes it essential for you to consider your long-term care needs and how the financial drain on your resources could impact your estate-planning.
 If you have not thought about your estate plan in conjunction with your long-term care plan, as we approach the end of the year, now is the right time to schedule a meeting with your attorney to discuss how potential long-term care complications could inhibit the attainment of your goals.

 7. Probate Avoidance and Beneficiary Protections.
 Your estate plan should also be crafted in such a way to help you avoid the Florida probate process.
 While most estate plans can help you avoid probate, very few of them that we review discuss how to protect beneficiaries going forward.
 Do you have an estate plan that will be able to not only leave a legacy but also ensure that future generations will be protected?
 If not, this is a topic that should be at the top of your estate planning checklist.

-We know this article may raise more questions than it answers.
+We know this Year-End Estate Planning Checklist may raise more questions than it answers.
 Your Florida estate plan is of critical importance to ensure that you are protected now, as well as into the future.
 Contact our office now, or at any time throughout the year, to schedule a meeting to make sure you have the Florida estate planning you need to accomplish your goals.